Catherine-R-He/Catherine-R-He.github.io/_pages/about.md

 <!-- # 🔥 News -->
 # News
+- \[*02/2024*\] Our paper "Improved Visual Grounding through Self-Consistent Explanations" is accepted to CVPR 2024.
 - \[*02/2024*\] I will serve as a reviewer for ECCV 2024.
 - \[*12/2023*\] I will serve as a reviewer for ICML 2024.
 - \[*10/2023*\] I will serve as a reviewer for CVPR 2024.